Weather warnings issued as Christmas getaway begins

 Sunday’s warning will also include London, the South East and South West, the East and West Midlands, Yorkshire and all of Wales and Northern Ireland.

-Westerly winds are forecast to pick up over Saturday with 50 to 60mph gusts expected in much of the region, with a small chance of some reaching 80mph.
+Westerly winds are forecast to pick up over Saturday with 50-60mph gusts expected, with a small chance of some reaching 80mph.

 The strong winds will be more widespread on Sunday, meteorologists said, but the weather will be “exceptionally mild” by Christmas Day.